GergelyH/docler-homework/README.md

 ## Description

-The solution can be found in the ipynb with all the explanations and results.
+The solution can be found in the jupyter notebook with all the explanations and results.

 ## How to run
 1. Create an anaconda or a virtualenv environment (or any environment container like service)